nalgeon/sqlean/docs/ipaddr.md

 # ipaddr: IP address manipulation

-Additional functions to manipulate IPs and subnets.
-This module is not available for Windows.
+Functions to manipulate IPs and subnets.

-Provides following functions:
+⚠️ This extension is not available on Windows.

 ### `ipfamily(ip)`